YubicoLabs/passkey-workshop/docs/docs/relying-party/config-and-data.md

 These tables were explained in the architecture section.
 Please click the links above for more information.

-Note, that for our implementation we are using a MySQL database.
+Note, that our implementation leverages a MySQL database.
 To help with extensibility, we have provided an interface that can be used to add your preferred database.
 The idea is that these are the standard methods you are going to need in order to facilitate passkey transactions.

 ### Attestation request repository